tomasfabian/ksqlDB.RestApi.Client-DotNet/doc/ksqldbcontext.md

 ### Add and SaveChangesAsync
 **v1.3.0**

-By utilizing the methods `IKSqlDBContext.Add` and `IKSqlDBContext.SaveChangesAsync`, you have the capability to add multiple entities to the context and asynchronously save them in a single request, also known as **batch inserts**.
+By leveraging the methods `Add` and `SaveChangesAsync` provided by the `IKSqlDBContext` interface, you have the capability to add multiple entities to the context and asynchronously save them in a single request, also known as **batch inserts**.
 It's important to note that internally, this functionality does not include an **entity change tracker**.
 Instead, it **caches snapshots** of the insert statements, which are executed when the `SaveChangesAsync` method is invoked.